micmejia/bible-dump/NKJV/1 Chronicles/1 Chr 7.md

 Laadan his son, Ammihud his son, Elishama his son,

 ###### 27
-[^n]Nun his son, and Joshua his son.
+Nun his son, and Joshua his son.

 ###### 28
-Now their possessions and dwelling places _were_ Bethel and its towns: to the east [^o]Naaran, to the west Gezer and its towns, and Shechem and its towns, as far as [^p]Ayyah and its towns;
+Now their possessions and dwelling places _were_ Bethel and its towns: to the east Naaran, to the west Gezer and its towns, and Shechem and its towns, as far as Ayyah and its towns;

 ###### 29
 and by the borders of the children of Manasseh _were_ Beth Shean and its towns, Taanach and its towns, Megiddo and its towns, Dor and its towns.
 In these dwelt the children of Joseph, the son of Israel. ## The Family of Asher